jimshadrick/django-base-ex/README.md

-# Django Core Project Example
+# Django Base Project Example

-This is a sample base/core project that can be used as a template for a Django project.
+This is a sample base template that can be used for a new Django project.

 ## Project Structure